Techiral/VibeFlow/README.md

   USING (auth.uid() = id)
   WITH CHECK (auth.uid() = id);

--- Trigger function to update updated_at timestamp CREATE OR REPLACE FUNCTION public.handle_profile_update() RETURNS TRIGGER AS $$
+-- Trigger function to update updated_at timestamp (CREATE OR REPLACE is idempotent) CREATE OR REPLACE FUNCTION public.handle_profile_update() RETURNS TRIGGER AS $$
 BEGIN